 Though they are often associated with mystery and death, ravens also personify intelligence, knowledge, wisdom, and harmony with the spirit world.
 Sure, they prowl on the meat of other birds, sometimes birds that are even bigger than them; but they don’t always spew a dark image.
 They are frequently identified with the dead, seen as guides for errant spirits, and an over-seer of life and death.

 Owls paint an image of wisdom, knowledge, and truth.
-Those big round yellow eyes make them look all-knowing and their extraordinary ability to see well in the dark is just fitting since they are considered as nocturnal creatures.
-In some cultures, they are revered as spirit guides and representatives to the spirit world.
+Those big round yellow eyes make them look all-knowing and their extraordinary ability to see well in the dark is just fitting since they are considered nocturnal creatures.
+In some cultures, they are revered as spirit guides and representatives of the spirit world.

-What do Native American Birds symbolize
+What do Native American Birds Symbolize

 Aside from beating Kettle Korn to the pop, Native Americans have an extremely diverse view of birds.
 Native American bird symbols vary in meaning from one tribe to another and across the various cultural groups of North America.

 They were devotedly spiritual people and they disclosed their history, thoughts, and ideas from one generation to the next through symbols and signs, often with the use of different animals.
 Native American symbols are graphic depictions of heavenly bodies, natural experiences, and animal patterns.